stevenzych/movie-analysis/README.md

 # Introduction

-Explain packages, premise of research, introduce each question,
+For this research project, our team was tasked with aiding Microsoft's new movie studio in deciding what type of movies to make.
+We decided on four key questions designed to elucidate current trends in the film industry:
+1. **CALEB QUESTION 1**
+1. How does a film's runtime affect its ROI?
+1. **CALEB QUESTION 2**
+1. How does the length of a film's title affect its ratings?

+We were given a set of data pulled from IMDB, Box Office Mojo, Rotten Tomatoes, and The Movie Database.
+To answer our

 # Question 1:

-~~Caleb do ya thang here.~~
-**Remember for each Q Abhineet said we should have:assumption, finding, reccomendation**
+**CALEB QUESTION 1.
+Remember for each Q Abhineet said we should have:assumption, finding, reccomendation**

 # Question 2: Runtime And ROI